 This keeps the tiny home from moving around when storms are tough.
 You may also install aluminum awnings which are just as sturdy.

-If you live in an area that is known for natural disasters, you can take preventive measures to keep your tiny home safe from these calamities by knowing the foundation’s capacity.
+The preventive measures that you can take in keeping your tiny home safe from natural calamities are knowing the foundation’s capacity.

-This helps you estimate how many anchors you would need in anchoring your house and keep it from swaying.
+This helps you estimate how many anchors you would need to keep it from swaying.
 Tie-downs are effective security options.
 They are heavy-duty straps that keep the small units intact depending on the type of ground it’s built over.

 Its Mobility Is A Life Saver